sbgn/sbgn/docs/learning_sbgn.md

 # Learning SBGN

 <p>This is a brief introduction in the SBGN languages, and, in particular, we will focus on the Process Description language as the most used language of the SBGN standard.
-There are 3 languages in SBGN: Activity Flow, Process Description and Entity Relation.</p>
+There are 3 languages in SBGN: Activity Flow (AF), Process Description (PD) and Entity Relation (ER).</p>

 ![Repersentations](/sbgn/images/learning/lenovere_representations.png)

 In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).
 Note the same set of four proteins on each of the diagrams.
 In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.

-## Process in SBGN Process Description
+## Process in SBGN PD

 <p>For a better understanding of the Process Description language it is important to focus on the process glyphs on the diagrams:</p>